Your Guide to Oregon’s Minimum Wage

 We know that as a small business owner in Oregon, you’re eager to stay on top of the recent minimum wage increases.
 To help you do just that, we’ve put together this quick guide with all the info you need to know.

-On July 1, 2016, Oregon’s minimum wage increased to $9.75 for companies in the standard and Portland metro areas and $9.50 for companies in the non-urban counties.
+On July 1, 2017, Oregon’s minimum wage increased to $10.25 for companies in the Standard area, $11.25 in the Portland metro area, and $10 for companies in the non-urban counties.
+The minimum wage in Oregaon will increase again across all counties on July 1, 2018 (see table below).

 What are the standard and non-urban counties?